Aditya0918/Image-Caption-Generator-with-Flask-App/README.md

 ### The main deliverables of this project are a flask application and a model file which can be used as a pipeline in some other project that uses image based captions.

 ### You can directly use the model file, vocacbulary object and create a flask application or you can train the model entirely from scratch either locally (If you have high computing power) or using cloud resources.
+You need to create an empty folder by the name of static in the same directory while creating the application.

 ### Google colab was used as a platform and the dataset used for training the model was flickr8k dataset consisting of about 8000 images with 5 different captions for each image.